sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>hunspell</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A spell checker and morphological analyzer library
+Short desc    : A spell checker and morphological analyzer library
 URL          : https://github.com/hunspell/hunspell
-Лицензия     : LGPLv2+ or GPLv2+ or MPLv1.1
+License      : LGPLv2+ or GPLv2+ or MPLv1.1
-Описание     : Hunspell is a spell checker and morphological analyzer library and program
+Descript     : Hunspell is a spell checker and morphological analyzer library and program
              : designed for languages with rich morphology and complex word compounding or
              : character encoding.
 Hunspell interfaces: Ispell-like terminal interface using
              : Curses library, Ispell pipe interface, LibreOffice UNO module.